Skip to content

 AcrySof IQ Toric / Clareon Toric (Alcon)Hydrophobic acrylic1.5–6.0 DOptic diameter 6 mm, 2.2 mm incision insertion.
 Most widely used.

 Multifocal/EDOF toric IOLs provide simultaneous correction of astigmatism and near-to-distance vision.
 Representative examples include PanOptix Toric (Alcon), Vivity Toric (Alcon), and TECNIS Symfony Toric (J&J Vision).
-Toric multifocal IOLs offer better predictability and rotational stability than spherical multifocal IOLs combined with corneal relaxing incisions 6).
+Compared to spherical multifocal IOLs with corneal relaxing incisions, toric multifocal IOLs offer better predictability and rotational stability6).

 Step 1: Preoperative marking (axis identification)

-Place the patient in a sitting (or standing) position and have them look straight ahead while marking the corneal limbus with reference marks.
-Since cyclotorsion occurs when lying down, this must be done in the sitting position 1).
+Place the patient in a sitting (or standing) position, have them look straight ahead, and mark the corneal limbus with a reference mark.
+Since ocular cyclotorsion occurs when lying down, this must be done in the sitting position 1).
 It is important to identify the axis before anesthesia 1).

 Marking methods: